What Happens if You Get a DUI on a Boat

-A person could be convicted of BUI or boating under the influence for running a vessel while having a blood alcohol content of 0.08% or higher or being impaired by a habit-forming drug, a narcotic, a hallucinogenic or alcohol that may render that person a risk to themselves as well as to others.
+A person could be convicted of BUI (or boating under the influence) for running a vessel while having a blood alcohol content of 0.08% or higher or being impaired by a habit-forming drug, a narcotic, or a hallucinogenic that may render that person a risk to themselves as well as to others.

-Second and subsequent BUIs carry more fines, hours of community service and time in jail in addition to extended boating or driving privilege suspensions.
+Second and subsequent BUIs carry more fines, hours of community service, and time in jail in addition to extended boating or driving privilege suspensions.
 The facts of every case are different and this is why it is important to consult directly with a lawyer who has experience representing those accused of boating DWI in the state of New Jersey.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.